-In this section you are going to learn how to configure other commonly-used WordPress widgets.
+In this tutorial we are going to show you how to configure other commonly-used sidebar widgets.

-Now that you know how to configure a text widget containing a clickable help button, let’s configure a widget to display Post Categories on your sidebar.
+Now that you know how to set up a text widget containing a help button, let’s configure a widget to display your Categories.

-The Categories widget already displays on your sidebar by default.
-Place the widget wherever you want your post categories to display by clicking and dragging it on the sidebar widget area …
+The Categories widget displays on your sidebar area by default.
+All you need to do, therefore, is place this widget wherever you want your categories to display by clicking and dragging it in the sidebar area …

-Configure the Categories settings for this widget as shown below:
+Configure the Categories widget settings as shown below:

-- In Title: type something that will make sense to visitors, like “Choose A Topic…” (1)
+- In Title: type something that visitors will understand, like “Choose A Topic…” (1)

-- If you plan to use several categories, check Display as dropdown (this significantly reduces the size of your widget content by displaying all categories inside a drop-down menu).
-If you plan to publish posts under a few categories only, then leave the Display as dropdown box unchecked.
+- Check Display as dropdown if you plan to add several categories (this significantly reduces the size of the content by displaying all categories in a drop-down menu).
+If you plan to publish posts under a few categories only, then leave the Display as dropdown box unticked.
 (2)

-- Leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.
+- Leave the remaining options unchecked, or see the additional notes on configuring this widget below.

 - Click Save to update your settings …

-Load the site in your browser or refresh the page to see how the content will display to your visitors …
+Click Visit Site or refresh the page to see how the content will look to visitors …

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this option as is.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unchecked.

 - To display the number of posts published in each category on your site, tick the Show post counts check box …

 (Category widget options – Post Count Enabled vs Post Count Disabled)